psychhim/KickestEnd.nvim/README.md

 ### Buffer Management

 - Smart buffer switch using Telescope: `<leader><leader>`
+- Better buffer handling with Neotree and Telescope pickers:
-- Open files in new buffers by default from Neo-tree.
+  - Open files in new tabs by default.
-- Open files in split mode by pressing `h` or `v` in Neo-tree or Telescope pickers.
+  - Open file in split mode by pressing `h` or `v` on the file.
 - Create new empty buffers in splits or tabs:
   - Horizontal: `<leader>sv`
   - Vertical: `<leader>sh`